MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 Supports also "Any" as an input.

 Specify IPv4 address, IPv4 subnet or address range of all your clients.
-Anything what acts as a client from a DC perspective is considered client here, so you should specify all your server and user/client subnets.
+Anything that acts as a client from a DC perspective is considered a client here, so you should specify all your server and user/client subnets.
 Everything that needs to interact with your DCs should be included here, except for other DCs and secure endpoints (PAWs) used to manage Domain Controllers or Tier 0 in general.

 > [!WARNING]
 > This is a critical configuration setting!
 With improper configuration,
-> this could cause network outage for your clients.
+> this could cause network outages for your clients.

 ### ManagementAddresses